hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/hypo69/code_assistant/instructions/instruction_doc_writer_rst_ru.md

 - **Classes**: No classes are defined.
 The code describes a high-level process for documentation generation and provides examples of how to document Python code using reStructuredText, without providing the implementation of these steps.

 - **Functions**: The code focuses on detailing the *requirements* for documentation, not the functions themselves.
-The sample function demonstrates the required docstring format.
+The sample function demonStartes the required docstring format.

 - **Variables**: No variables are declared.